 Boudhanath Stupa:

 Boudhanath Stupa is one of the largest stupas in Nepal and a focal point of Tibetan Buddhism.
 Located in the heart of Kathmandu, this UNESCO World Heritage Site exudes a sense of peace and serenity.
-The stupa is adorned with colorful prayer flags, intricate mandalas, and the watchful eyes of Buddha, symbolizing wisdom and compassion.
+The stupa is adorned with colourful prayer flags, intricate mandalas, and the watchful eyes of Buddha, symbolizing wisdom and compassion.
 Pilgrims and visitors circumambulate the stupa, spinning prayer wheels and chanting mantras.
-Surrounding the stupa are monasteries, shops selling religious artifacts, and cozy cafes where you can soak in the spiritual ambiance.
+Surrounding the stupa are monasteries, shops selling religious artefacts, and cosy cafes where you can soak in the spiritual ambience.

 Swayambhunath (Monkey Temple):

 Swayambhunath, also known as the Monkey Temple, is an ancient Buddhist stupa perched atop a hill overlooking the Kathmandu Valley.
 It is believed to be one of the oldest religious sites in Nepal, dating back more than 2,500 years.
 As you ascend the hill, you'll encounter playful monkeys and a series of stone steps leading to the main stupa.
-The stupa itself is adorned with colorful prayer flags, intricate carvings, and a mesmerizing golden spire.
-From the top, you can enjoy panoramic views of Kathmandu and its surrounding hills.
-Swayambhunath is not just a religious site but also a symbol of Nepal's cultural heritage and spiritual legacy.
+The stupa is adorned with colourful prayer flags, intricate carvings, and a mesmerizing golden spire.
+You can enjoy panoramic views of Kathmandu and its surrounding hills from the top.
+Swayambhunath is a religious site symbolising Nepal's cultural heritage and spiritual legacy.

 Hanuman Dhoka (Kathmandu Durbar Square):